 Breast Cancer Detection

 Wake Forest Baptist Health Lexington Medical Center offers complete services designed to detect and treat breast cancer.
-The hospital's accredited mammography center is equipped with advanced digital mammography equipment and offers convenient evening and weekend appointments.
+The hospital's accredited mammography center is equipped with advanced digital mammography equipment, including 3D mammography and offers convenient evening and weekend appointments.

 Digital mammography produces higher quality images than film, thereby increasing the ability of radiologists to identify suspicious lesions or abnormalities.
 Board certified radiologists at Lexington Medical Center perform core needle stereotactic breast biopsies, enabling physicians to examine breast abnormalities without having to send patients to the operating room.